brandonabajelo-zoom/Building-an-Express.js-API-with-Zoom-Server-to-Server-Authentication/README.md

 ### Summary: *utils/errorHandler.js*

-* Error handler we will use for all of our API routes
+* Error handler we will use for all of our API routes.
-* Returns the appropriate error status and error message if available
+* Returns the appropriate error status and error message if available.

 ***